lazarus4/Beforth/architecture/GUI.md

 The VM view is replaced with a console pane since the VM is now hosting a Forth system.
 Jquery is a nice console plug-in.
 It looks like a typical monochrome command line.
 It also features keyboard history, cut&paste, etc. Not bad.
 ACCEPT in Forth calls PAUSE until a text line is received from Jquery.
 An even simpler terminal is *terminal.js*.
 No keyboard history there.

+The editor pane allows editing as well as hyperlinking and hinting.
+Hints are output to the console.

+## Extra Console

+The editor pane is replaced with a simulated LCD screen.
+Touch screens are quickly becoming part of everyday embedded systems.
+The LCD (such as TFT 240 x 320) and its touch screen are simulated here.
+A few buttons should be included: simple on/off flags that the Forth can check.

+The simulated LCD could double as a graphic terminal if you're not into the embedded scene.